mouseless/baked/docs/layers/runtime.md

 # Runtime

-This layer provides configuration, dependency injection, monitoring components which provide a foundation to an application.
-Baked uses default dependency injection and logging libraries
+This layer serves as foundation and provides common libraries for an application.
+Baked uses .NET's standard libraries for providing an environment based configuration mechanism, dependency injection container for inversion of control and logging mechanism for monitoring and diagnostic purposes.

 ```csharp